CameronEllisAnalyst/Unsubscribe-Data-Analysis-Project/README.md

 This is a practice project in order to help me improve my coding and Data Analysis capabilities.
+Please access text file for code used, sql file shows tables only, code was not saved in SQlite

 Link to Tableau visualizations: https://public.tableau.com/app/profile/cameron.ellis4980/viz/UnsubscribeDataAnalysisProject11/Dashboard1#1